 Once consumed, caffeine enters your blood from the stomach and small intestine and begins to stimulate your central nervous system.
 Caffeine stimulates receptors located in cells within your heart to increase your heart rate.
-Effects of this stimulation speed up your blood flow because of an increase in heart rate, as well as an increase in blood sugar, urine production and body temperature.
+Effects of this stimulation speed up your blood flow because of an increase in heart rate, which can accelerate by approximately three beats per minute (as well as cause an increase in blood sugar, urine production and body temperature).

-The increase in your heart rate from caffeine consumption can take effect in as soon as 15 minutes, and can take approximately six hours to wear off.
-Caffeine is not stored in your body, but is eventually excreted when you urinate.
-According to the University of Michigan, although sensitivity to caffeine varies from person to person, caffeine can increase heart rate by approximately three beats per minute.
+The increase in your heart rate from caffeine consumption can take effect in as soon as 15 minutes and take approximately six hours to wear off, according to the University of Michigan Health Service.
+(You will eventually urinate out the caffeine.)

 In an April 2019 review from Harvard Health Publishing, caffeine can pose a danger to those with heart disease because the drug can cause a temporary rise in heart rate and blood pressure.
 However, regularly consuming caffeinated beverages won't disrupt your heart's rhythm enough to create irregular heartbeat patterns.